-Ballydavid, County Kerry is a sleepy little Irish village nestling on the very edge of the Atlantic Ocean.
-But each St. Stephen’s Day (December 26) it comes alive when the Wren Boys come to town in a colorful and very ancient one day celebration in remembrance of an ancient Druid festival.
+Each St. Stephen’s Day (December 26), areas in Dingle, Co Kerry come alive when the Wren Boys come to town in a colorful and very ancient one-day celebration in remembrance of an ancient Druid festival.

 Wren boys, also called mummers, dress up in masks, straw suits and colorful motley clothing and, accompanied by traditional ceili music bands, take to the street in a blaze of color.
 They are carrying on a unique and unbroken folk tradition.
-The Ballydavid Wren is a memorable day of marching, music and dance, featuring an explosion of color and Irish exuberance that’s cheering and irresistible in the midst of winter’s gloom.
+It is a memorable day of marching, music, and dance, featuring an explosion of color and Irish exuberance that’s cheering and irresistible in the midst of winter’s gloom.

 4. Leopardstown and Limerick Christmas Racing Festivals

 What better way to blow away the winter blahs than with a flutter on the nags.
 The Christmas festivals at Leopardstown and Limerick are up there among the highlights of the Irish sporting and social calendars.

 Anyone who is anyone among the Dublin social cognoscenti goes to Leopardstown on St. Stephen’s Day (Dec 26).
 Those who spend Christmas west of the Shannon or south of the Silvermine Mountains go to Limerick, as much to shake hands and have a hot port with old friends home for Christmas as to have a bet.